SmithWebDev/ED_TestSuite/README.md

 - Once the feature test passes with no errors - merge branch with master branch

--Visit Root Page
+- Visit Root Page
--click on new article
+- Click on new article
--fill in title
+- Fill in title
--fill in body
+- Fill in body
--create article
+- Create article

-Expectations
+*Expectations*
--Article has been created
+- Article has been created
--articles path
+- Articles path

-*Listing articles feature test
+### **Listing articles feature test**
 - Create branch
-- create 2 articles to display
+- Create 2 articles to display

-- list the 2 articles
+- List the 2 articles

+*Expectations*
+- Expect both article titles and bodies to be present
-- expect both article titles and bodies to be present
+- Expect both article titles and bodies not to be present

+### **Showing articles feature test **
+- Create branch
+- Create 1 article to display

+- Show the article title and details